What Is Tazorac (Tazarotene)?

 What are the common side effects of using Tazorac (tazarotene)?

-The most common side effects of treatment with Tazorac are dry skin and skin irritation in areas of healthy skin.
+While this is not a complete list of side effects, the most common side effects of treatment with Tazorac are dry skin and skin irritation in areas of healthy skin.
 This can be helped by applying moisture to the healthy skin around the area that is being treated.